jsdf/jamesfriend.com.au/posts/a-first-reason-react-app-for-js-developers.md

+*A Traditional Chinese translation of this article is available [here](http://987.tw/a-first-reason-react-app-for-javascript-developers/).*

 [Reason](https://facebook.github.io/reason/) is a new statically-typed functional programming language from Facebook which can be compiled to Javascript.
 [Reason React](https://reasonml.github.io/reason-react/) is a wrapper for [React](https://facebook.github.io/react/) which makes it easy to use from Reason.

 We're going to build a small single page web app to put Reason React through its paces.
 The app will display a list of top Reason-related Github repos.
 It's a small enough task that we can complete it in a few hours, but also has enough complexity that we can kick the tires of this new language.
 This tutorial expects no existing knowledge of Reason, though a basic familiarity with static types would be helpful.